 This course develops the pre-service teacher's understanding of social studies content and the methodology necessary to teach middle and high school students.
 Field experience required.
-Prerequisite: Acceptance to the College of Education and successful completion of EDSC-3600.
+Prerequisites: Admission to the College of Education and successful completion of EDSC-3600.
+Offered fall.